 If you are setting up a new WordPress website, I recommend that you keep things in order from the start.
 Because if you install plugins mindlessly and upload images on spec, it will end up in chaos at some point.
 Many plugins store endless amounts of data in your WordPress database without removing it when you delete the plugin.
 The tidier and leaner you keep, the better.
 The tidier and leaner your WordPress system is, the faster it runs and the more green it is.
 Even if it's sometimes hard, be consistently tidy and clean up your system regularly.

 What if the chaos is already there?

 Maybe your WordPress website has also been growing for years, along with your experience and skills.
-And maybe you're at the point where you realise that your project is in chaos.
+And maybe you're at the point where you realize that your project is in chaos.
 So what are you waiting for?
 A big clean-up is the order of the day.
 This is good in terms of sustainability, but it also makes sense in terms of SEO.
 Because Google loves clean, tidy, fast websites!

 A practical tool for cleaning up is WP Optimize.
 If it's just a matter of cleaning up the database, I also find the WP DB Cleaner very helpful.

 WordPress page builders(here's an overview) are handy and allow you to achieve nice results quickly and efficiently.
 However, they are also known to bloat the code of your web pages and increase loading times.
 However, there are a few things you can do to reduce this effect and make your page builder as sustainable as possible: